tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/_index.md

 Módulo PayU allows you to perform the following operations:

 * See the available funds in your PayU account and transfer them to your bank account.
-* Consult the movements of your accounts, statements, and reports.
+* Consult the movements of your accounts, statements e reports.
 * View the status of your sales
-* Find the authentication credentials to integrate with your sales platform: API Key, API Login, and merchant ID.
+* Find the authentication credentials to integrate with your sales platform: API Key, API Login e merchant ID.
 * Update your bank details.
 * Configure your company’s logo to appear on the Web Checkout (payment gateway).
 * Set the URLs of your confirmation page and answer page (if you have an API integration ou Web checkout).